Eileenpk/Base-Apparel/README.md

 ## Overview

-This project has been a collaboration between Brandan Wilson and Eileen D'Angelo.
+This project has been a collaboration between Brendan Wilson and Eileen D'Angelo.
 We pair programmed it together.

 ### The challenge